treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 But if key lookups are what you need, it's unlikely that you also need to loop over your dictionary.

-Now it's certainly possible that right now you do in fact have a good use case for sorting a dictionary (for example maybe you're [sorting keys in a dictionary of attributes][sort attributes]), but keep in mind that it's rare that you'll run across one.
+Now it's certainly possible that right now you do in fact have a good use case for sorting a dictionary (for example maybe you're [sorting keys in a dictionary of attributes][sort attributes]), but keep in mind that you'll need to sort a dictionary **very rarely**.

 ### Summary